Tratcher/HttpRouteConfigBicep/ReadMe.md

 - `{name}` for an httpRouteComponent should be unique across containerAppNames + containerAppJobNames in the cluster.
 - `rules` is an array of routing rules and their targets.
 They are evaluated in prority order based on the order they are defined.
 - `routes` is an array of routes that will be matched against the incoming request.
 The first route that matches will be used.
 - `matches` is an array of matching rules.
-These can have type `prefix` or `exact`.
+These can have type `prefix`,`exact` or `pathseparatedprefix`.
 Any request that doesn't have a match will 404.
 - `prefixRewrite` the URL path to modify the URL prefix path to
 - `targets` takes one target application for which the routes in a rule will be forwaded to.
 These can only be container app names.